Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

 The pressure distribution in the MU model (panel a-1) shows a clear pressure gradient in the front and behind the cloud as a result of the shock compression due to the cloud's high-velocity motion.
 The $y$-velocity field (panel a-2) around the MU cloud has a flow pattern close to the quadrupolar distribution: the flow of halo gas at $y>0$ and $y<0$ separate at the cloud's head and converge behind the cloud.
 The pressure and the $y$-velocity patterns in the MC model (panel b-1 and b-2) are largely alike to that of the MU model, but with a slight distortion due to the breached symmetry.
 Such similarity indicates that the main cloud body of the MC model acts in a similar way to the one in the MU model in determining the flow around the cloud.
 On the contrary, we find noticeable differences in the flow pattern in models with no/less cooling (panel c-1, 2, and panel d-1, 2).
-The diverging flow along the $y$-axis at the cloud head is still noticeable, but the converging flow behind the cloud is not as coherent as in the fiducial metallicity ($Z = 0.3\,\rm Z_{\odot}$) models.
+The diverging flow along the $y$-axis at the cloud head is still noticeable, but the converging flow behind the cloud is not as coherent as in the MU and the MC models with higher metallicity.
 The presence of the low-pressure region behind the cloud is also not as obvious.

-At the initial snapshot, all three models (MC, MC-Z0.03, and MC-NoCool) start with the same clumpy cloud density distribution; see the Clumpy-R32 cloud in Fig. \ref{fig:init_cloud} and Fig. \ref{fig:init_hist}.
-Dense cores of the clumpy cloud are embedded in the inter-clump gas that is not as dense as the cores and denser than the halo gas.
+At the initial snapshot, dense cores in the clumpy cloud are embedded in the inter-clump gas that is denser than the halo gas and not as dense as the cores (see Fig. \ref{fig:init_cloud} and Fig. \ref{fig:init_hist}).
 These intermediate-density materials are more susceptible to the ram pressure stripping and therefore the halo gas can easily penetrate the cloud along the narrow gap between the clumps.
-Such internal flow reduces the pressure gradient and easily produces a disturbed flow pattern that continues to the wake behind the clouds.
-In contrast, when radiative cooling is efficient, inter-clump gas can easily cool down to a higher-density phase and act like bonds between the existing cores.
+When there is no/less radiative cooling in the system, such internal flow can easily reduce the pressure gradient and easily produce a disturbed flow pattern that continues to the wake behind the clouds.
+In contrast, when radiative cooling is efficient, the intermediate-density inter-clump gas can easily cool down to a higher-density phase and act like bonds between the existing cores.
 In this case, the halo gas faces stronger resistance in flowing through the cloud, so much of the flow goes around the cloud's outer surface instead.

-In summary, the role of radiative cooling in the cloud evolution is to (i) produce dense clumps and filaments in the wake behind the cloud and (ii) keep the main body more compact.
+In summary, the role of radiative cooling in cloud evolution is to (i) produce dense clumps and filaments in the wake behind the cloud and (ii) keep the main body more compact.